bartelsjoshuac/Corduroy/README.md

 ## Getting Started
 First time to create the superuser for Django Admin
-- docker compose up  -d
+- docker compose up  -d  // Starts the webserver and database
-- docker compose exec web bash
+- docker compose exec web bash   // Starts a shell in the container
-- python manage.py createsuperuser  // Follow the prompts
+- python manage.py createsuperuser  // Follow the prompts to create a user called root with a password of password
-- python manage.py populate_users // Create groomy (groomer account) and corduroyadmin(admin account) and groomers and admins groups
+- python manage.py populate_users // Create groomy (groomey account) and corduroyadmin(admin account) and groomers and admins groups
 - python manage.py populate_data // Populates some sample data

+NOTES:
-- Login as root/password and create at least one trail
+- Login as root/password for admin access and all functions
+- Login as groomy/password for access to create new grooming reports
+- Login as admin to approve reports or add/delete trails

 Normally